ros2-split-gbp/ros2_tracing-release/tracetools/QUALITY_DECLARATION.md

 \* : going forward

-Comparing this table to the [Quality Level Comparison Chart of REP-2004](https://www.ros.org/reps/rep-2004.html#quality-level-comparison-chart) led us to conclude that this package qualifies for Quality Level 4.
+Comparing this table to the [Quality Level Comparison Chart of REP-2004](https://www.ros.org/reps/rep-2004.html#quality-level-comparison-chart) led us to conclude that this package qualifies for Quality Level 3.

-Missing for Quality Level 3:
+Missing for Quality Level 2:
-* 1.ii Stable version
+* 5.iii Justifies quality use of non-ROS dependencies
+* 7.i Vulnerability Disclosure Policy